SocraticJunkieWannabe/HW4_WAD_PS5_GroupD/checklist.md

 Database:

 All required tables are automatically created when the back-end runs.
-STATUS:
+STATUS: DONE